amarburg/sierra_wireless_forward_port/README.md

 providers), as well as the fact they actually bother to provide support for Linux.

-The unit is actually supported by two kernel modules.  _sierra_ is a USB-serial module, which enumerates a number of `/dev/ttyUSB*` serial devices.
+The unit is supported by two kernel modules.  _sierra_ is a USB-serial module, which enumerates a number of `/dev/ttyUSB*` serial devices.
 These allow direct communication with the modem.
 For example, I'm using `/dev/ttyUSB2` to send AT-style commands to the modem.

 The *sierra_net* module appears as a USB-network driver.
-As such, the modem appears directly as a network device without any additional PPP configuration.
+As such, the modem appears directly as a network device (`wwan0` for me) without any additional mucking about with PPP, etc.

 Sierra provides
 [instruction](http://mycusthelpadmin.net/SIERRAWIRELESS/_cs/AnswerDetail.aspx?sSessionID=&aid=44)